DanielYu2004/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-My future accumulation of LeetCode solutions while learning about big O notation and program efficiency.
+My accumulation of LeetCode solutions while learning about big O notation and program efficiency.